 Trump White House donated 8,700 ventilators to other nations.
-Officials now don’t know where many of them are, watchdog finds
+Officials now don’t know where many of them are, watchdog finds.

 Throughout last year, USAID and White House officials frequently publicized the donations on social media, sharing pictures of large boxes plastered with USAID’s logo ready to be shipped out.

 USAID and the State Department did not immediately respond to requests for comment, and a White House spokeswoman referred questions to them.
-The companies that manufactured the ventilators donated by USAID — Vyaire Medical, Zoll Medical and Medtronic — and Chemonics, the development consulting firm that USAID paid to deliver the ventilators, also did not immediately respond.
+The companies that manufactured the ventilators donated by USAID — Vyaire Medical, Zoll Medical and Medtronic — did not immediately respond.
+Chemonics, the development consulting firm that USAID paid to deliver the ventilators, confirmed its role in the ventilator deliveries and referred other questions to USAID.

 “USAID-donated ventilators have equipped medical providers to deliver quality care that is saving lives around the world,” the agency said in a response to GAO’s findings, sent to the watchdog on Jan.
 6.